rbott/ganeti-os-simpleimage/README.md

     debian-buster-nocloud
 ```

-This will download and store the image locally.
+This will download and cache the image locally.
 If you add another instance, the image will not be downloaded again, unless the size of the remote file has changed.

 ### Local qcow2 Image